To read 400-word biographies of our associates based throughout Europe, click on a country below:

 Edith holds a masters degree in literature from the University of Dijon, where she also studied enology.
 At the University of Columbia (Missouri), she received training in broadcast journalism.
 She completed her coach training from Coach U, and she is certified to deliver the Cultural Orientations Indicator, the Polaris Global 360, the REN Coaching Model (which adapts coaching to Chinese values), and a variety of other tools.
 She has completed the Global Executive Coaching course at the Summer Institute for Intercultural Communication.

-A global nomad by choice, Edith has lived and worked in China, the U.K., the U.S., Israel, France, Russia, and in several nations of Latin America and Africa.
+A global nomad by choice, Edith has both lived and worked in China, the U.K., the U.S., Israel, France, Russia, and in several nations of Latin America and Africa.
 She works professionally in French, Spanish, and English, and she also speaks Russian and some Mandarin.

 During Edith's first career, which lasted 20 years, she was an international journalist and author who acquired an insider's knowledge of the media.
 A correspondent who roamed four continents, Edith observed and explained unfamiliar cultures to North Americans and Europeans.
 As editorial manager of a European web site, she managed an international team and adapted content to audiences in six countries.